olbrichattila/godbmigrator/README.md

 ## Migration report
-The appication stores a migration audiot report, where you can track rollback, migrations, errors thrown durring migration.
+The application stores a migration audit report, where you can track rollback, migrations, errors thrown during migration.
-Fetching the migratio report to a readable string:
+Fetching the migration report to a readable string:

 ```
 migrationFilePath := "./migration"
-MigrationProvider, err := migrator.NewMigrationProvider("db", db)
+MigrationProvider, err := migrator.NewMigrationProvider("db", "prefix", db)
 if err != nil {
     panic("Error: " + err.Error())
 }